Some things should live on the internet forever

 Click on it and a lightbox will pop up that will allow you to type in a list of email addresses to share your file with.

 Click the OK button to send out your invitation(s) to share your file when you’re ready.
-After, you’ll want to reopen this same file and again click on the blue Share button.
+After, you’ll want to reopen this same file and again click on the blue Share button or right-click on the file and click on Share.
 This time, click on Advanced in the bottom-right corner of the lightbox.

 Here, if you hover over the row of any of the users you’re sharing the file with, a timer icon will appear that reads “Set expiration” when you hover it.
-If you don’t see this icon, that means you aren’t using an account under a compatible G Suite organization.
+If you don’t see this icon, it could mean that you aren’t using an account under a compatible G Suite organization.
 If you do, click on it.

 This should cause the access expiration options to appear.
 Clicking on the dropdown menu will reveal common dates of 7 days and 30 days, or you can click on Custom date… to set your own expiration date.